Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 What will happen during a tendon repair:

-- Your healthcare provider will make one or more incisions near your tendon.
-He will use multiple stitches to put your tendon together.
-Your healthcare provider may need to use a tendon from another part of your body.
+- Your surgeon will make one or more incisions near your tendon.
+He or she will use multiple stitches to put your tendon together.
+Your surgeon may need to use a tendon from another part of your body.
 This tendon will be used to reattach your tendon to your bone.
 A second incision will be made where this tendon is taken.
-If a tendon in your finger is repaired, your healthcare provider may place a small button on the outside of your fingernail.
+If a tendon in your finger is repaired, your surgeon may place a small button on the outside of your fingernail.
 The button will help hold your tendon and bone together.
 It will be removed at a later time.
-When your healthcare provider is finished, he will close your incision with stitches.
+When your surgeon is finished, he or she will close your incision with stitches.
 A bandage will be placed over your incision.
 A splint or cast will also be placed around your arm or leg.

 What will happen after a tendon repair: